StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * `echo newpass | passwd --stdin brenda`
   * It will change password of brenda
   * Can be used in a script
-  * **NOTE**: Dangerous, password is in clear text
+  * **NOTE**: Dangerous, password is in clear text.

-`chage` -> Give Password information for the user
+`chage` -> Give Password information for the user.

-* Change user password expiry information
+* Change user password expiry information.
-* If used without parameters will prompt for information
+* If used without parameters will prompt for information.
-* It will permit to change date when the password was last changed
+* It will permit to change date when the password was last changed.
 * `chage -l user`
 * `chage -E 2014-09-11 user`
   * Set a date after which user will be locked

+* `pwunconv/pwconv` - Move users password to **/etc/passwd** file.

 ## Create, delete, and modify local groups and group memberships